Laura Grube’s Mercatus Fellowship Story

 You're part of a brand that has a reputation that extends so far.

-But it wasn’t just about publications.
+But it wasn't just about publications.
 It was about joining a network of scholars and institutions committed to serious inquiry.
 "You're part of a brand that has a reputation that extends so far," she explains.
-"People that know of Mercatus and know of the ideas... its hard to understand when you have just graduated the program, what kind of value add that will bring."
+"People that know of Mercatus and know of the ideas…it's hard to understand when you have just graduated the program, what kind of value add that will bring."

 Today, as a professor at Beloit College, Laura teaches entrepreneurship, comparative economic systems, and civic leadership.
 She leads the Upton Forum, bringing prominent scholars to campus and challenging students to think critically about markets, governance, and society.
-In her research, teaching, and community work, she embodies the Mercatus vision of bridging rigorous ideas with real-world action.
+In her research, teaching, and community work, she embodies the vision of bridging rigorous ideas with real-world action.